 Past owners and millers

-Throughout the medieval period, from before 1241 until the 17th century, Clodock Mill was within the Lordship of Ewyas Lacy.
+Throughout the medieval period, from before 1241 until the seventeenth century, Clodock Mill was within the Lordship of Ewyas Lacy.
 For information on the Lordship go to the Ewyas Lacy Study Group website http://www.ewyaslacy.org.uk/-/Research-Paper-The-Lordship-of-Ewyas-Lacy-from-Norman-times-to-the-present-day-/1066-2000/rs_ewy_0200 This is an excellent account which is unnecessary to repeat here, but it is worth reciting just a few of the names to give a flavour of the Mill’s illustrious ownership.

 After the death of Walter de Lacy in 1241 the lordship was divided between his two granddaughters and its three mills were held in moiety (half shares).
 One moiety passed from Margery de Lacy via the Despencer line (and briefly, Warwick the Kingmaker) to the Nevills who became Marquises of Abergavenny.
 The other moiety passed from Maud de Lacy via Roger Mortimer, First Earl of March, to the Plantagenets.
-When Edward Plantagenet became King Edward III in 1461, the Earldom of March, including the moiety of Ewyas Lacy, was merged with the Crown estates and remained so until 1566, when Queen Elizabeth gave it to Robert Dudley, Earl of Leicester.
+When Edward Plantagenet became King Edward III in 1461, the Earldom of March, including the moiety of Ewyas Lacy, was merged with the Crown estates and remained so until 1566, when Queen Elizabeth gave her half of the manor to Robert Dudley, Earl of Leicester.
 He noted its poor condition and sold it on.
-His survey is held at Longleat but unfortunately Clodock Mill is not mentioned probably because it had been derelict for many years at the time of survey.
+His survey is held at Longleat but unfortunately Clodock Mill is not mentioned as it had been derelict for many years..
+It is doubtful whether any of these grandees were aware of the existence of Clodock Mill, which perhaps accounts for why it remained in ruins for well over a century.

-Unfortunately we know nothing whatsoever of the millers and other occupants of the medieval mill.
-However, we are lucky to have in our possession a continuous sequence of title deeds, dating from 1822.
+We are lucky to have in our possession a continuous sequence of title deeds, dating from 1822.
 From these we have a complete record of all the owners and many of the occupants from before 1812 up to the present day.
 Where indicated, additional information has come from census records, parish registers, trade directories and invoices.

 James Powell is the first named occupier in the deeds but his occupancy is undated.